Itempool/edu-standards/README.md

-# edu-standards
+# Educational standards

 In education, it is often useful to define learning goals.
-Sometimes teachers do this.
-Other times, large organizations, such as national departments of education, do it.
-When organizations define learning goals, those goals are often called **standards**.
+Teachers do this all of the time, but so do organizations, such as governments.
+When large organizations do it, the goals are often called **standards** because they want service providers (e.g., teachers and schools) to align their services to those goals.

-For edtech product developers, these standards are important to consider.
-People want to know which content goes with which standards.
-But mapping content to standards is difficult for a few reasons:
+For edtech product developers, educational standards are important to consider.
+Consumers want to know which content goes with which standards.
+Unfortunately, mapping content to standards can be difficult because standards aren't standardized.

-1. Standards are scattered across the internet, often living on government websites.
+1. They are scattered across the internet, often living on government websites.
-2. Standards aren't standardized.
-Naming conventions differ from one set of standards to the next.
+2. Naming conventions differ from one set to another.

 The goal of this repository is to compile simple lists of standards from around the world.
 Each set of standards belongs in a separate JSON file that follows a common structure and common naming conventions.
 Here is how the US Common Core State Standars look: